Sifting through your inbox can feel like running on a hamster wheel.

 Those familiar with Dropbox know how helpful the file-sharing tool can be for easily storing and distributing downloads of all sizes — whether they're videos, slideshows, audio clips, or whatever else.

-For Gmail users, the only cumbersome thing about Dropbox was leaving the Google Workspace to use it.
+For Gmail mail client users, the only cumbersome thing about Dropbox was leaving the Google Workspace to use it.